The Ghuznee Medal 1839

 Unlike the Waterloo Medal, suspension was via a straight, hinged bar, sometimes altered by the recipient.
 The original ribbon was intended to be half green and half yellow and there are portraits of officers wearing this early version but for some reason, the ribbon was changed early on to half dark red and half dark green, the heraldic colours of Britain and of Islam.
 No date, authority or reason for this change has ever been found.

 Approx. 8370 medals were awarded, nearly 7500 of those to Other Ranks, but there is no surviving medal roll.
-A Prize Money Roll for the taking of Ghazni does exist and at least enables some attempt at verification – those who received the prize money presumably got the medal!
+A Prize Money Roll for the taking of Ghazni does exist and at least enables some attempt at verification – those who received the prize money were presumably entitled to the medal!
 For British regiments, muster and pay lists will also confirm presence or absence during the campaign itself.

 This very early medal is quite popular with collectors – as are others for Afghanistan 1841-42 – and nice examples to British Other Ranks retail at around £950; examples to Indian recipients are not at all common, though generally no more expensive, while those to higher ranks are, as usual, more expensive depending on the rank, regiment and career of the recipient and can fetch several thousands of pounds.